yparitcher/rclone/docs/content/drive.md

 #### Restricted filename characters

-Only invalid UTF-8 bytes will be replaced with a quoted representation, as they can't be used in JSON strings.
-For example, the invalid byte `0xFE` will be encoded as `‛FE`.
+Only Invalid UTF-8 bytes will be [replaced](/overview/#invlid-utf8), as they can't be used in JSON strings.

+In contrast to other backends, `/` can also be used in names and `.` or `..` are valid names.

 ### Revisions ###